DataHighway-DHX/documentation/docs/whitepaper.md

 #### Risks & Mitigation Measures

-Potential spammers of the public transaction pool that may cause congestion shall be mitigated by using a fee-based spam prevention mechanism as a deterent.
+Potential spammers of the public transaction pool that may cause congestion shall be mitigated by using a fee-based spam prevention mechanism as a deterrent.

 End Devices should be cautious of roaming where "visited" network servers (or Supernodes) have been flagged using the DHX DAO as being malicious, such as having allowed End Devices to join them and uplink their data, but repeatedly fail to adequately forward packets of data back to the "home" network server (or Supernode) even after payment (i.e. with limited corruption, and in a timely fashion).